Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

-\textbf{Representative Unimodal Models.} LwF~\cite{Li2017Learning} is a classical regularization-based CL work that incorporates the KD design.
-It calculates the output of old tasks using new data before training on a new task.
-During the learning process for the new task, the model minimizes the changes in the outputs of previous tasks using the KD loss.
-This strategy avoids the need for explicit storage or reuse of data from previous tasks.
-LwF is widely employed in both unimodal and multimodal studies for performance comparisons.
+\mmclMethods In the MMCL setting, methods propose modality consistency regularization algorithms built upon multimodal base models.
+For example, SnD~\cite{Yu2025Select} utilizes CLIP~\cite{Radford2021Learning}, while TIR~\cite{He2023Continual} leverages Multimodal Large Language Models (MLLM) such as BLIP2~\cite{li2023blip2} and InstructBLIP~\cite{dai2023instructblip}.
+These MMCL methods utilize regularization techniques at either the parameter-level or the output-level.
+Therefore, we present methods based on the above two levels for the following explanations.

-\textbf{Multimodal Models.} In the MMCL setting, some methods propose implicit regularization algorithms based on multimodal base models.
-For example, ZSCL~\cite{Zheng2023Preventing} and Mod-X~\cite{Ni2023Continual} both utilize CLIP~\cite{Radford2021Learning} as the base model.
-These MMCL methods may choose to use and improve one or several KD strategies to mitigate forgetting.
-Therefore, we group methods based on their KD strategies (logits-based, feature-based, and relation-based) for the following explanations.
+\hypertarget{mylink TIR}{}At the \textit{parameter-level}, TIR~\cite{He2023Continual} measures parameter importance using existing methods such as EWC~\cite{Kirkpatrick2017Overcoming}.
+It calculates task similarity scores between new and old tasks to obtain adaptive weights for regularization, facilitating long-term CL.

-Two recent models CS-VQLA~\cite{Bai2023Revisiting} and SCD~\cite{Lao2023MultiDomain} employ both \textit{logits-based} and \textit{feature-based KD} techniques.
+At the \textit{output-level}, CS-VQLA~\cite{Bai2023Revisiting} and SCD~\cite{Lao2023MultiDomain} employ both \textit{logits-based} and \textit{feature-based KD} techniques.
 CS-VQLA proposes rigidity-plasticity-aware distillation (logits level) to deal with non-overlapping and overlapping classes separately in the CIL scenario.
 Moreover, it introduces self-calibrated heterogeneous distillation (feature level) to minimize the distance between the self-calibrated feature map and the old feature map.
 SCD~\cite{Lao2023MultiDomain} proposes to transfer domain knowledge through self-critical distillation at both the logits and feature levels.
 It defines instance-relevant and domain-relevant knowledge based on teacher model prediction and proposes a self-critical temperature to adjust the knowledge transfer.
+SnD~\cite{Yu2025Select} selectively employs feature-based KD with the most recent fine-tuned and the original pre-trained models as dual teachers, preserving both knowledge from past tasks and zero-shot capabilities (\challengeNum{4}).